-- 1. These Regulations shall be interpreted in accordance with the applicable statutory and bylaw provisions, the principles and recommendations of the Code of for Listed Companies approved by the Spanish National Securities Market Commission ("CNMV") on 15 February 2015 or with such Code as may replace it and, in general, with the good corporate governance principles and recommendations contained in the official reports issued in Spain. - 2.
+- 1. These Regulations shall be interpreted in accordance with the applicable statutory and bylaw provisions, the principles and recommendations of the Unified Code of Good Governance for Listed Companies approved by the Spanish National Securities Market Commission ("CNMV") on May 22, 2006, updated to June 2013 (the "Unified Code of Good Governance")15 February 2015 or with such Code as may replace it and, in general, with the good corporate governance principles and recommendations contained in the official reports issued in Spain. - 2.
 The power to resolve any doubts that arise from their interpretation and application lies with the Board of Directors.